vnigolian/NIFFF-Planner/README.md

 ## Features

-This is a **minimal first slice**: load the movie list, set priorities and availability, build a schedule, see what got cut and why.
-Scheduling works by running a fast random greedy assignment many times (however many "simulations" you ask for) and keeping the best result — there's no guarantee of finding the absolute best possible schedule, but each run is a fraction of a millisecond even at full festival scale, so running hundreds or thousands of simulations is still possible, given enough time.
+This is a **minimal implementation**: load the movie list, set priorities and availability, build a schedule, see what got cut and why.
+Scheduling works by running a fast random greedy assignment many times (however many "simulations" you ask for) and keeping the best result — there's no guarantee of finding the absolute best possible schedule, but each run is quite fast even at full festival scale, so running hundreds or thousands of simulations is still possible, given enough time.
 Although in practice, 1000 runs give good enough results.
 The page also shows the min/mean/max total priority across all simulations, so